pivotal/docs-tap/install-aws/set-up-namespaces.hbs.md

     export AWS_ACCOUNT_ID=MY-AWS-ACCOUNT-ID
     ```

-1. Run the following to add secrets, a service account to execute the supply chain, and RBAC rules
+1. Add secrets and a service account to execute the Supply Chain and RBAC rules
    to authorize the service account to the developer namespace:

     ```console